Logo

 How long does mortgage underwriting take?

-The time it takes for mortgage underwriting to be completed can vary, it can take as little as a few days to a couple of weeks.
+The time it takes for mortgage underwriting to be completed can vary.
+As of early 2025, most lenders complete underwriting in 5-10 business days, though it can take as little as a few days or extend to a couple of weeks.
 Factors such as the number of applications being processed by the lender and the complexity of your application will impact the timeline.

 Next up: What can I do if my mortgage application is declined?